 We were booked in with the Newquay Watersports Centre to go on a kayaking adventure, but the night before heading out I had a funny tummy and I decided it was best to avoid any intense activity and especially anything that involved water.
 But these guys were amazing, and they offer an array of activities for families, couples and groups to enjoy.
 With over 20 years industry experience, our award-winning activities guarantee grin-inducing fun for all.
 Surfing, bodyboarding, coasteering, SUP, Kayaking; they do it all and more, here in Cornwall’s adventure capital.

 If you’ve ever watched Doc Martin, you’ll want to visit here.
 It’s also one of the most beautiful towns in Cornwall with its wonderful pubs, little streets and proper Cornish feel.
 Port Isaac is a small fishing village on the Atlantic coast of north Cornwall, with nearby towns such as Wadebridge and Camelford, both ten miles away.
 Port Gaverne, commonly mistaken to be part of Port Isaac, is a nearby hamlet that has its own history and is also a part of the TV show Doc Martin at times.
-It’s a lovely village, with a great harbour to watch the fishing boats.

 The Minack Theatre is Cornwall’s world famous open-air theatre, carved into the granite cliff and set in glorious gardens overlooking the spectacular panorama of Porthcurno Bay.